-For any subdivision involving more than 10,000 square feet of impervious surface, paving, clearing or vegetative alteration, the provisions and improvements for the control of storm water runoff shall be governed by the provisions of Chapter 18, Article II, Storm Water and Non-Storm Water Control Ordinance and Article IV, Post

-Construction Stormwater Management Ordinance.
-In the case of any subdivision involving less than 10,000 square feet of such impervious surfaces, where a subdivision is traversed by a stream, drainage way or other watercourse, or where the Planning Board with the advice of the engineer feels that surface water drainage to be created by the subdivision should be controlled for the protection of the subdivision and owners of property abutting it, there shall be provided an easement or drainage right-of way conforming substantially with the lines of such watercourse, and culverts, catch basins or other means of channeling surface water within such subdivision and over the property of owner abutting upon it of such nature, width and location as the Planning Board with the advice of the engineer, deems adequate.
+For any subdivision involving more than ten thousand (10,000) square feet of impervious surface, paving, clearing or vegetative alteration, the provisions and improvements for the control of storm water runoff shall be governed by the provisions of the Town of Cape Elizabeth Chapter 18, Article II, Storm Water and Non-Storm Water Control Ordinance Chapter 18, Article II and Post Construction Stormwater Management Ordinance, Chapter 18, Article IV.
+In the case of any subdivision involving less than ten thousand (10,000) square feet of such impervious surfaces, where a subdivision is traversed by a stream, drainage way or other watercourse, or where the Planning Board with the advice of the engineer feels that surface water drainage to be created by the subdivision should be controlled for the protection of the subdivision and owners of property abutting it, there shall be provided an easement or drainage right-of way conforming substantially with the lines of such watercourse, and culverts, catch basins or other means of channeling surface water within such subdivision and over the property of owner abutting upon it of such nature, width and location as the Planning Board with the advice of the Town Eengineer, deems adequate.